tomvalorsa/spotify-discovery-vr/readme.md

 - log into your Spotify account when prompted so the app can get permission to access your top artists and make you a playlist
 - select an artist to begin listening to their top tracks
 - use the playback controls to cycle through an artist's tracks or find related artists
+- press the '+' symbol to hold onto the tracks you like
-- when finished select the record at your feet (i.e. look down) to save the playlist
+- when finished select the badly-drawn vinyl record at your feet (i.e. look down) to save the playlist
 - go and listen to it on Spotify!

 _N.B.
 Still a bit buggy, improvements still being made :)_